dugannaz/Evolution/README.md

 Genes are floating point numbers

-No mutations or mating occurs between organisms.
+Mating occurs between organisms of same species.

 When a population dies out it is restarted with random genes.
 Populations with better genes live longer.